PolMine/PolMine.github.io/corpora.md

 ---

-<span style="font-size: 20px;display: inline !important;vertical-align: bottom; padding-right: 1em; font-weight: bold;">Development version of corpora</span>
+<span style="font-size: 20px;display: inline !important;vertical-align: bottom; padding-right: 1em; font-weight: bold;">Installing development versions of corpora</span>

 We use [Amazon S3](https://aws.amazon.com/s3/) as a cloud storage solution for development versions of corpora that have not yet been published.
 In this case, data access is restricted and credentials will be required for downloading data.
-This is a brief explanation how to use credentials for AWS S3 that are issued by the PolMine Project on demand.
+This is a brief explanation how to use credentials for S3 that are issued by the PolMine Project on demand.

 For R users, we recommend to use packages developed in the [cloudyr project](https://cloudyr.github.io/) ([aws.signature](https://CRAN.R-project.org/package=aws.signature) and [aws.s3](https://CRAN.R-project.org/package=aws.s3)) for managing credentials and downloading data from S3.